oceanbase/oceanbase.github.io/docs/user_manual/quick_starts/en-US/chapter_01_overview_of_the_oceanbase_database/02_ecological-tools.md

 You can use OBDUMPER to export table data from OceanBase Database to files in the SQL or CSV format.
 You can also use it to export objects defined in the database to files.

 For more information, see [OceanBase Loader and Dumper](https://en.oceanbase.com/docs/obloader-obdumper-en).

-## O&M tools

-### OCP / OCP Express

-In addition to creating and managing clusters and tenants, OCP also supports fault recovery, performance diagnostics, and monitoring and alerting.

-Unlike OCP, OCP Express does not support advanced O&M capabilities, such as backup and restore, version upgrade, and cluster scaling, aiming to reduce resource usage.
-OCP Express is more lightweight than OCP and is designed to meet the basic O&M and monitoring requirements of a single cluster.
-We recommend that you use OCP in a production environment.

-For more information, see the description of OCP and OCP Express in 'Installation and deployment tools'.

-### OBShell

-OceanBase Shell (OBShell) is an out-of-the-box command-line tool provided by OceanBase Database Community Edition for O&M engineers and developers to manage local OceanBase clusters.
-OBShell supports cluster O&M and provides O&M and management APIs based on OceanBase Database.
-This allows products from different ecosystems to manage the same OceanBase cluster in a unified manner, reducing the difficulty in and costs of OceanBase cluster management.

-You do not need to separately install OBShell.
-As long as OceanBase Database Community Edition is installed, you can find the OBShell executable file in the `bin` directory under the working directory of each OBServer node.

-For more information, see [OBShell](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001378072).

-### obdiag

-obdiag is a CLI diagnostic tool designed for OceanBase Database.
-At present, it can scan, collect, and analyze diagnostic information such as the logs, SQL audit records, and the process stack information of OceanBase Database.
-You can use obdiag easily, no matter whether your OceanBase cluster is deployed manually or by using OCP or OBD.

-obdiag allows you to use command lines to: (a) inspect OceanBase clusters for existing or possible exceptions, analyze their causes, and provide O&M suggestions; (b) collect diagnostic information dispersed across nodes and return the information to the obdiag server in a package; (c) analyze OceanBase Database logs to identify errors that have occurred; and (d) perform end-to-end diagnostics based on the `trace.log` file.

-For more information, see [OceanBase Diagnostic Tool](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375725).

-### ob_error

-ob_error is an error code parsing tool of OceanBase Database. ob_error returns the corresponding causes and solutions for each error code you entered.
-With ob_error, you can get basic error information without looking up the documentation.

-For more information, see [ob_error](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375718).

-### ob_admin

-ob_admin is an O&M tool for OceanBase Database.
-It provides the slog_tool, log_tool, dumpsst, and dump_backup features to troubleshoot issues such as data inconsistency, data loss, and data errors.

-For more information, see [ob_admin](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001378074).

 ## GUI-based development tools